 Intended for students having completed 2 full years of physics and math, this course is designed to develop competency in the applied mathematical skills required of junior and senior level physics majors.
 Covering topics involving infinite series, power series, complex numbers, and linear algebra along with vector and Fourier analysis, students will be trained with the rigor required to solve a wide range of applications in the physical sciences.

-Pre-Req: MATH 2340 Differential Equations or MATH 2360 Eng Diff Equations with a 'C-' or better; 4 semesters of calculus-based Physics with a 'C-' or better, or Spring 2020 grade of "P".
+Pre-Req: MATH 2340 Differential Equations or MATH 2360 Eng Diff Equations with a 'C-' or higher; 4 semesters of calculus-based Physics with a 'C-' or higher, or Spring 2020 grade of 'P'.